Normal force examples

 Apple crate

 In fruit markets, various fruit crates are commonly placed on the floor.
 Consider an apple crate as an example.
 When the apple crate is positioned on the floor, it is supported and does not pass through the surface.
 This support is provided by the upward force exerted by the floor, known as the normal force.
-The normal force acts as a barrier, preventing the apple crate from penetrating the floor.
+The normal force acts as a barrier and prevents the apple crate from penetrating the floor.

 Mobile phone